 *2011 report, The Role of Savings and Wealth in Reducing "Wilt" Between Expectations and College Attendance, by William Elliott and Sondra Beverly of the University of Kansas and Washington University in St. Louis.

-The Nevada State Treasurer’s Office has a variety of programs designed to help families pay for higher education.
+The Nevada State Treasurer’s Office has a variety of programs designed to help families pay for post high school educational expenses.

 Use anywhere in the country – All 529 college savings programs can be used at any institution that accepts federal financial aid.